synthesized-io/insight/docs/core/user_guide/conditions.rst

         explicit_marginals={'age': age_marginal}
     )

-Furthermore, the user can conditionally sample the new dataset on multiple marginal distributions, for example:
+With the marginal distributions defined, they can be passed to the ``explicit_marginals`` parameter of :func:`~synthesized.complex.ConditionalSampler.synthesize` to generate the desired data.

 .. ipython:: python
     :verbatim: